dinosn/developer/README.md

 ## JumpScale 9

-### install a specific branch:
+### Install a specific branch
-By default, master branch is installed, if you want to install from a specific branch, set the `GIGBRANCH` environment variable before executing the following scripts
+By default, master branch is installed, if you want to install from a specific branch, set the `GIGBRANCH` environment variable before executing the following scripts:

 `export GIGBRANCH=anotherbranch`

-### Protect host bash_profile:
+### Protect host bash_profile
-if you don't want the jumpscale install script to mess with your `bash_profile`, set the `GIGSAFE` environment variable.
+If you don't want the JumpScale install script to mess with your `bash_profile`, set the `GIGSAFE` environment variable:

 `export GIGSAFE=1`

 To use any js9_* command please use `source ~/.jsenv` first.

-### Choose your jumpscale base directory
+### Choose your JumpScale base directory

-By default all the code will be installed in `~/gig`, if you want to use another location, export the `GIGDIR` environment variable.
+By default all the code will be installed in `~/gig`, if you want to use another location, export the `GIGDIR` environment variable:

 `export GIGDIR=/home/user/development/otherdir/gig`

-### Initialize the host:
+### Initialize the host
 First execute `jsinit.sh` in order to prepare the installation:

 ```bash